 It is now believed by some, including me from personal and clinical experience, that many coeliacs and indeed GRDs generally, are not healing because they are reacting to other foods that cross-react with gluten/gliadin.

 Food sensitivity testing is a really complex field.
 Have a look at the Allergy & Intolerance Testing page here for how to do it right.
-Essentially, the summary says do a FIT 132 (RG) as a brilliant starter.

 If you can take the pressure off your body by removing the key ‘inflamers,’ as I call them; you will heal much more effectively.